This post may include affiliate links, view our disclosure policy for details.

 Although, the best stuff can always be found at those sketchy, pop-up, second hand shops in parking garages, the ones where you have to wear a tank top so you can try on clothes without a dressing room.
 I’m telling you.
 I am all in when it comes to a unique wardrobe.
 Ha-ha.

-Due to the difficulty of building a unique wardrobe, I’ve decided to dedicate my crochet design career to making crochet clothing and accessory patterns you’ve never seen before that will inspire you and get you compliments from strangers.
+Due to the difficulty of building a unique wardrobe, I stripe to design crochet clothing and accessory patterns you’ve never seen before that will inspire you and get you compliments from strangers.

 You know you have something good going on when complete strangers stop you to compliment your outfit.
 I have a purple coat with a bubble skirt bottom that gets so many compliments it’s comical.